FREE Car Insurance Comparison

 – Vehicle Protection:

-- Collision Coverage – covers vehicle repairs or replacement after an accident
+- Collision Coverage – covers your vehicle repairs or replacement after an accident

 - Comprehensive Coverage – includes what most would consider “out of our control” such as storm damage, hitting an animal, and more